Lima Airport Post COVID-199

 - Passengers must wear a mask AND face shield at all times, unless there is an emergency circumstance. with the exception of consumption of food or drink (which will not be provided)

-- All food and drinks are suspended, as well as Newspapers, magazines.
+- All food and drinks are suspended, as well as Newspapers, magazines. (this service is said to be resuming)

 - Restrooms will be restricted.
 The front Restroom on the plane will be for “Flight Crew Only”.
 That is unless there is not enough toilets available to prevent people congregating waiting to use them.